alexeyst/node-webkit-macappstore/README.md

 ## Important Update

-Latest review in January required to drop some more APIs, so I also had to patch the webkit located within <pre>node-webkit/src/third_party/WebKit</pre> to get it approved by App Store.
+Latest review in January required to drop some more APIs, so I also had to patch the webkit located within `node-webkit/src/third_party/WebKit` to get it approved by App Store.

 ## How to get node-webkit build accepted on Mac App Store
 I figured out that Apple may be rejecting the latest ffmpegsumo.so located under libraries.
-If you do not use ffmpeg, you may delete the file from <pre>node-webkit Framework.framework/Libraries/ffmpegsumo.so</pre> and resubmit.
+If you do not use ffmpeg, you may delete the file from `node-webkit Framework.framework/Libraries/ffmpegsumo.so` and resubmit.

-If you do use ffmpeg, however, more investigations are necessary to submit it to App Store.
+If you do use ffmpeg, however, more investigations are necessary to submit it to App Store—it uses certain QtKit APIs that need removal as well (or rather, a conversion to AVFoundation).

 The most recent binary of 0.11.5 was accepted by App Store without ffmpegsumo.so on January 26th 2015 (and once with it, too, earlier).

+### Submitting to App Store

+To ensure successful submittion, you will need to:
+1. Delete the `ffmpegsumo.so` (if you're not using it, as explained above)
+2. Edit the plist to match your app ID
+3. Sign the code with the right entitlements that enable sandbox on it [see here by @trevorlinton](https://www.trueinteractions.com/macstore_sign.sh)
+4. Ensure you do not request the entitlements you do not need (like printing or etc., App Review team checks that)
+5. Finally, create a package with productbuild tool on your Mac and upload to App Store for review.